 Problematic vs. Normal Fear of Death

-Start with my anxiety test to see how your anxiety rates and how to cure it.
-What's interesting about death anxiety is how hard it is to gauge where the line is.
-When is death anxiety a motivational part of living, and when is it too consuming and something that you need to work on?
+What's interesting about death anxiety is how hard it is to gauge where the line between normal versus problematic lies.
+When is death anxiety an adaptive part of living, and when is it over-consuming and something that you need to work on?

 Signs of Overwhelming Death Anxiety

 - If you experience extreme, intense anxiety in any mildly dangerous situation.

 - If you avoid ordinary life events, like hiking, because of this fear.

 - If you're going to the doctor too often with nothing wrong.